 Also, there is a sidequest in Rabanastre in which you can pair a Viera up with a Hume.
 The Hume tells the party that he wouldn't have imagined a Viera/Hume pairing could work until he saw Balthier and Fran.

 Blazing Sword, Ninian the half-ice dragon is a possible mate for the human hero Eliwood.
-Nergal (human) and Aenir (ice dragon), the couple that spawned Ninian and her brother Nils.
+There's also Nergal (human) and Aenir (ice dragon), the couple that spawned Ninian and her brother Nils.

 In Fire Emblem Awakening, Nowi and Panne are potential wives for the majority of the male characters, and are of the Manakete and Taguel races, respectively.
-The aforementioned Tiki also makes an appearance as a young adult, but will only be able to marry the Player Character.
+The aforementioned Tiki (now thousands of years old and looking like a young adult) makes a reappearance, but will only be able to marry the Player Character.